Johrei

+Sukyo Mahikari and other Mahikari religions have a very similar practice called okiyome (お浄め) ("purifying"), also known as tekazashi (手かざし) ("laying of hands"), which involves the transmission of divine light for spiritual healing.

 Johrei forms one of the three pillars of Okada's philosophy of living, the Art of Healing, along with the Art of Beauty and the Art of Nature.

 Practice and delivery

 Channeled through the palm of its administrator towards the patient's body, Johrei does not involve any therapeutic touch or laying on of hands.
 It is usually delivered while the recipient is seated, and the receiver may be asked to turn around during the session so Johrei can be channeled to their back.
 It can be delivered by a trained leader to a group.
 It can also be offered to animals and plants, or given via distance healing by focusing on the recipient's name, details and/or photo.
 Okada mentions that the sun is a good analogy for the work of his church, and members sometimes imagine the sun when sending Johrei.

 Johrei is often practiced in homes and Johrei Centres, among families, Johrei members and to guests with no cost attached.
 In Johrei Centres, there is often a prayer offered at the start along with bowing, clapping in front of a sacred scroll with reverence shown to an image of Meishu-Sama.
 Prayers for the recipient are offered along with prayers for all their ancestors.
 A donation of gratitude may be given to the Centre.